entropyxyz/entropy-docs/content/basics/glossary.md

 Autonomous agents are sometimes also called [intelligent programs]({{< relref "#intelligent-program" >}}).

+## Bit

+The token uses to perform transactions on the Entropy blockchain.
+1 `bit` is equal to 10,000,000,000 `nanoBITS`.

 ## Consumer key

 A synonym for a [device key or deploy key]({{< relref "#device-key" >}}).